rapidsai/deployment/source/cloud/nvidia/brev.md

 ![Screenshot of a notebook terminal running the command nvidia-smi and showing the NVIDIA T4 GPU in the output](/_static/images/platforms/brev/brev6.png)

-## Testing your RAPIDS Instance
+## Verify your instance

-You can verify your RAPIDS installation is working by importing `cudf` and creating a GPU dataframe.
+You can verify your installation is working by importing `cudf` and creating a GPU dataframe.

 ```python
 import cudf